What is crowdfunding and what does it mean for the future of financing?

 Have you heard that the world is getting smaller?
 That cliché is commonly used to describe the effects of technology, social media, and mobile connectivity.
 The same technology that is making the world smaller is actually expanding funding options.
 It is having a profound effect on the way organizations, from nonprofits to technology startups, are connecting with potential donors and investors.
 And now there’s even a word to describe these rapidly evolving funding options – crowdfunding.

-For an inside look at crowdfunding and how it could change the landscape of funding, we spoke with Bob Belshe, Senior audit manager at Sensiba San Filippo LLP (SSF).
+For an inside look at crowdfunding and how it could change the landscape of funding, we spoke with Bob Belshe, audit partner at Sensiba San Filippo LLP (SSF).
 Belshe works extensively with technology companies and venture capital companies in the Bay Area and beyond.
-He shared some valuable insights into the current state and future potential of crowdfunding.
+He shared some valuable insights into the current state and future potential of funding source.

 What is crowdfunding?

 Crowdfunding is a funding phenomena made possible by social connectivity.
 It relies on the Internet and social media to facilitate the financing of initiatives from a large pool of disparate backers.
 These initiatives could be anything from political campaigns to seed money for startup companies.
 Where traditional funding avenues are often limited by geography and familiarity, crowdfunding harnesses digital and social media networks to connect initiatives with an enormous number of potential contributors anywhere in the world.